-If this command is entered then the print continuum does not also need to be given - the continuum points will occur in the printout.
+If this command is entered then print continuum does not also need to be given - the continuum points will occur in the printout.
 This command does not change the quantities printed with the nInu label - these are always the sum of the reflected plus transmitted incident continuum.

-The four keywords, and the component that is included, are the following: incident reflected or incident_reflected Include the incident reflected continuum. incident transmitted or incident_transmitted Include the incident transmitted continuum.
+The four keywords, and the component that is included, are the following:

+incident reflected or incident_reflected includes the incident reflected continuum.

+incident transmitted or incident_transmitted includes the incident transmitted continuum.

-diffuse inward or diffuse_inward Include the diffuse inward continuum.
+diffuse inward or diffuse_inward includes the diffuse inward continuum.

-diffuse outward or diffuse_outward Include the diffuse outward continuum.
+diffuse outward or diffuse_outward includes the diffuse outward continuum.

-All desired continua must appear on the same set command, however.
+All continua must be specified on the same set command, however.
 The following shows how to only include the outward incident and outward diffuse emission in the nFnu entry in the printout: